Blequi/binarytree/README.md

 ```

 ## Constructors
-* *Description*: creates a new binary tree's instance
+* *Description*: creates a new binary tree's instance.
 * *Signature*: ```(comparer, distinct)```
     * *comparer (function - can be nil)*: A function to compare elements.
 This function takes parameters ```a```, ```b``` and issues an integer comparing them (```(a, b) -> integer```).
 The basic idea is that:
         * ```a == b -> 0```